adrherna01/ESP32-Soil-Moisture-Monitor/README.md

-# ESP32 Soil Moisture Monitor with Pushover Notifications
+# ESP32 Soil Moisture Monitor

 This project utilizes an ESP32 microcontroller paired with a YL-69 soil moisture sensor to continuously monitor the moisture level of your plant’s soil.
 The device connects to WiFi and sends the moisture readings to a backend server, which stores the data in a database.
 With this setup, you can easily track your plant’s soil conditions and receive timely notifications to know exactly when your plant needs watering.